greezybacon/doku2trac/README.md

 -----
 Pipes are the Unix mantra.
-Who doesn't love building a ridiculous pipeline of commands to get things done with a series of simple tools. doku2trac can read a *DokuWiki* page from standard-in and write the *trac* page to standard-out
+Who doesn't love building a ridiculous pipeline of commands to get things done with a series of simple tools. doku2trac can read a *DokuWiki* page from standard-in and write the *Trac* page to standard-out

     cat /path/to/dokuwiki/data/pages/start.txt | doku2trac

-Or even import it directly into trac using `trac-admin`
+Or even import it directly into Trac using `trac-admin`

     cat /path/to/start.txt | doku2trac | trac-admin /path/to/project wiki import <page-name>

-Note that some versions of *trac* cannot import from standard-in.
+Note that some versions of *Trac* cannot import from standard-in.
 This is also a pretty convoluded command line.

 Multiple Pages